rticommunity/rticonnextdds-examples/examples/connext_dds/batching/c++11/README.md

 not enabled, so manual batching will be used.
 To activate the *Turbo Mode*, use the `--turbo` option.

-3. How long the examples should run, measured in samples for the publisher and sleep periods for the subscriber.
+1. How long the examples should run, measured in samples.
 A value of '0' instructs the application to run forever; this is the default.

 ## Customizing the Build